‘Star Wars: Episode 8’ Rumor: Non-CGI, Scar-Free Snoke To Be Seen In Battle

 His scars and injuries are said to be an integral part of the character’s motivations in Star Wars: Episode 8, and the fact that a non-CGI version of Snoke will be in the film goes to show that part of his past might be uncovered in the film.

-His purported clash with Luke in Star Wars: Episode 8 is said to be what led Snoke to look the way he is now and what made him hell-bent on revenge.
+His purported clash with Luke in Star Wars: Episode 8 is said to be what led Snoke to look the way he is now and what made him hell-bent with revenge.
 This would explain his intense hate towards Luke and as Zeroh suggested, his fear of what the Jedi master can do.

 The two being long-time rivals is not all too far-fetched seeing that Kylo Ren, who Snoke seduced to the dark side of the Force, was once Luke’s Jedi apprentice as revealed in Star Wars: Episode 7 until things took a horrendous turn, possibly because of Snoke’s intrusion.